vercel/swr/README.md

 _If you want to pass variables to a GraphQL query, check out [Multiple Arguments](#multiple-arguments)._

-Note that `fetcher` can be skipped from the parameters if it's provided gloablly.
+Note that `fetcher` can be omitted from the parameters if it's provided gloablly.

 ### Conditional Fetching